abrisenomtz/ISQA3420/Data Flow Diagram Dictionary.md

     1) Manage Code Streams - Facilitates the travel of data throughout other various processes and entities in the Data Flow Diagram

-    2) Version Control / Build System -  Version control and organize of the various packages or files within the project
+    2) Version Control / Build System - Handles version control and organizes the various packages or files within the project

     3) License Scanner - Finds license information about a given file or package

     4) Manage CPE Information - Finds CPE Information about a given package

-    5) Update CPE Information - Update the NIST CPE Information Data Store, a daily job that obtains the XML CPE File from NIST Database to a local file
+    5) Update CPE Information - Updates the NIST CPE Information Data Store, a daily job that obtains the XML CPE File from NIST Database to a local file

     6) Manage CVE Information - Finds CVE Information about a given package, using its CPE information